A Guide to Contract Manufacturing in Vietnam

 - Labor standards: Are wages and working conditions documented and fair?

-- Environmental practices: Do they follow local laws and minimize waste?
+- Environmental practices: Do they follow local laws and take steps to minimize waste?

-Vietnam is still maturing in environmental, social, and governance (ESG) standards, but selective manufacturers are leading the way, especially those targeting international OEM clients.
+Vietnam’s ESG standards are still maturing, but some manufacturers are leading the way, especially those targeting international OEM clients.

 Scaling Capacity and Flexibility